Lazycoder744/Lazycoder744/README.md

 ## Hi there!

 I'm Ilan, a dumb idiot who uses a very **overpowered** i don't even know years old Lenovo Thinkpad T460 for all of his projects.
 Don't expect me to be ------> sucessfull <---- in the future.
 Please.
 Don't believe in me.
 That's not healthy.
-ID10T ALERT
-                                                                          ^
-                                                                          |
-                                                                          |
-                                                                          |

 Coding languages:
 - Python (4 Years experience :/)
 - Java (1 Year ;\ )